---

 These affect how your pages appear in Google, Bing, and other search results.

-- [**Meta Descriptions**](/learn-seo/nuxt/mastering-meta/descriptions) - The snippet below your title.
-Google rewrites most of them, but write them anyway for the 30% that stick.
+- [**Meta Descriptions**](/learn-seo/nuxt/mastering-meta/descriptions): The snippet below your title.
+Google rewrites most of them, but write them anyway for the ones it keeps as-is.

 ### Social Sharing Tags